 Police reports are a natural consequence of accidents and injuries and can be very useful when building a civil lawsuit.
 Unfortunately, getting the reports admitted into evidence can be challenging.

-Technically, police reports are considered hearsay evidence, making them very tricky when it comes to using them as evidence in an injury lawsuit.
-Hearsay is typically inadmissible as evidence unless it meets certain exceptions to the rule against hearsay.
-Police reports in Dallas, TX have been admitted as evidence in Texas injury trials under exceptions for public and business records.
-However, getting police reports admitted under these exceptions is not guaranteed, and we might need to prove they meet these exceptions.
+Technically, police reports are considered hearsay, making them very tricky to use as evidence in an injury lawsuit.
+Hearsay is inadmissible as evidence unless it meets certain exceptions.
+Police reports in Dallas, TX have been admitted as evidence in injury trials under exceptions for public and business records.
+However, getting police reports admitted under these exceptions is not guaranteed, and we need to prove they qualify.
 Although it can be challenging, a police report should be included in your injury case because it likely contains valuable information about your injuries compiled by law enforcement.

-If you were injured in an accident, our Arlington personal injury attorneys can work to hopefully get the police report admitted into evidence.
-Call The Queenan Law Firm, P.C. for a free case evaluation at (817) 476-1797.
+Call our Arlington personal injury attorneys at The Queenan Law Firm, P.C. for a free case evaluation at (817) 476-1797.

 When Police Reports Are Admissible in Injury Cases in Texas

 Texas police reports can be incredibly useful in an injury case, but getting the report into court is often difficult.
 The rules of evidence in Texas prohibit hearsay, and police reports are hearsay by nature.
-Even so, the rule against hearsay comes with numerous exceptions, and it might still be possible to get the police report from your accident admitted as evidence.
+Even so, the rule against hearsay has numerous exceptions, and it might still be possible to admit the police report from your accident as evidence.
 Our Texas personal injury lawyers can review your case and work to get the report into evidence.

 Police Reports as Hearsay

 Hearsay is defined under Texas Rule of Evidence § 801(d).
-Hearsay is defined as statements made by someone other than the declarant in court (i.e., the person on the witness stand) that are offered in evidence to prove the truth of the matter asserted in the statements.
+Hearsay is defined as a statement made by someone other than the declarant in court (i.e., the person on the witness stand) that is offered in evidence to prove the truth of the matter asserted.
 To put it shortly, hearsay includes testimony or information from a person or source that is not made in court.
 For example, a person cannot testify about the information they heard from a friend who heard it from a friend.
 The knowledge must be first-hand.

-Police reports are generally considered hearsay because they are compiled by police officers who were likely not at the accident scene and did not witness the accident happen.
-In addition, the police gather information for the report from other people, making much of their knowledge second-hand information.
+Police reports are generally considered hearsay because they are compiled by officers who were likely not at the accident scene and did not witness the accident.
+In addition, the police gather information for the report from other people, making much of it second-hand information.

 Exceptions to the Hearsay Rule